Click to resize the text + -

 Two Nebraska board members have served as presidents of the National Council of Examiners for Engineering and Surveying (NCEES): Dale W. Sall, 1999-2000 NCEES President, and Michael J. Conzett, 2015-16 NCEES President.

 On June 25, 2019, the Board awarded the first and, to date, only honorary license to Thomas Rogers Kimball.
-Kimball served as the American Institute of Architects President from 1918 to 1920, and from 1919 to 1932 served on the Nebraska State Capitol Commission.
+Kimball served as President of the American Institute of Architects from 1918 to 1920, and from 1919 to 1932 served on the Nebraska State Capitol Commission.
 Kimball supervised the 1920 design contest that selected Bertram Grosvenor Goodhue as architect of the Nebraska State Capitol.
 Kimball died in 1934, three years before the board was created, and consequently never had the opportunity to become licensed in Nebraska.
 The honorary license certificate was presented to Kimball's descendants in conjunction with Kimball’s induction into the Nebraska Hall of Fame.

 Today, the board is comprised of four professional engineers, three architects, and one member of the public.
 Since 1937, the board has licensed more than 5,600 architects and 20,500 professional engineers.
 To be licensed, architects and professional engineers must meet rigorous education, experience, and examination standards.
 The Act also mandates that architects and professional engineers must be involved in the design of buildings and structures of significant size or complexity.